 - enhanced technical expertise at national and EU level for identifying cross-border flows of illicit finances;

 - greater coordination and exchange of information between national authorities in Europe and beyond;

 - the end of anonymous company ownership and offshore secrecy havens such as the British Overseas Territories.

-Transparency International is a member of the Global Anti-Corruption Consortium, a groundbreaking partnership to accelerate the global fight against corruption by bringing together advocacy and investigative journalism, spearheaded by The Organized Crime and Corruption Reporting Project.
+Transparency International is a member of the Global Anti-Corruption Consortium, a groundbreaking partnership to accelerate the global fight against corruption by bringing together advocacy driven by Transparency International and investigative journalism, spearheaded by the Organized Crime and Corruption Reporting Project.